 SB 239 (Author: Wiener): HIV decriminalization.
 SB 239 repealed a list of HIV-specific felonies that were adopted in the 1980s and 1990s.
 These draconian and unfair laws singled out people living with HIV for uniquely harsh criminal treatment, much harsher than other deadly infections such as Ebola.
 These felonies particularly targeted women of color and sex workers, turning misdemeanor prostitution charges into felonies.
 Trans women of color who engage in sex work were perhaps the most targeted.
 These felonies also trapped HIV-positive people in abusive relationships, with partners or human traffickers threatening HIV-positive people with prosecution if they left the relationship (“If you leave, I’ll call the police and tell them you never told me you’re positive.”).
 Repeal of these felonies was a long-time priority for a broad coalition of LGBTQ, HIV, public health, sex worker, women, civil rights, and immigration advocates.
 For the three years before Scott was elected, the coalition could not find a legislator to author the legislation.
 Scott authored it in his first year in office, and was able to pass it and get it signed into law.

-SB 384 (Author: Wiener) and SB 145 (Author: Wiener; bill pending): SB 384, signed into law in 2017, dramatically reforms California’s broken sex offender registry, which does little to separate LGBTQ sexual acts from actual sex crimes.
+SB 384 (Author: Wiener) and SB 145 (Author: Wiener): SB 384, signed into law in 2017, dramatically reforms California’s broken sex offender registry, which does little to separate LGBTQ sexual acts from actual sex crimes.
 The registry has long required all convicted sex offenders, including those who committed minor offenses, such as gay men arrested for having sex in the park, to remain on the registry for life.
 As a result, 1 in 400 Californians is on the sex offender registry, rendering it useless for law enforcement in terms of tracking people who actually present a risk to the community.
 Moreover, people’s lives have been destroyed due to an inability to get off of the registry after even a minor offense.
 SB 384 allows sex offenders who aren’t violent predators to petition to be removed from the registry after a period of time in which the person hasn’t reoffended.
-SB 145, which Scott introduced in 2019 and will hopefully pass in 2020, reduces discrimination against LGBTQ young people on the registry.
+SB 145, which passed in 2020, reduces discrimination against LGBTQ young people on the registry.

 SB 923 (Author: Wiener): Modernizing eyewitness identification standards.
 SB 923 brings California into the 21st century by adopting modern eyewitness identification standards so that innocent people aren’t mis-identified and convicted.
 Scott’s team worked closely with the Innocence Project on the bill, which was opposed by law enforcement but passed into law.